The Last Boy Scout

 Ending Explained: The Last Boy Scout

-The final moments of The Last Boy Scout reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Last Boy Scout reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Last Boy Scout?